Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/docs/README.md

 Tested HTML using https://validator.w3.org/.
 The only errors it displayed were that action="" in two forms.
 As this project is not connected to a backend, I have not taken any action.

 Tested CSS using https://jigsaw.w3.org/css-validator.
 It highlighted that .cardWrap has the same color and background-color.
 However this is required for the ticket overall to display properly.
 It also highlighted that, when checked, the radio button's border color is the same as its background color.
 I am also satisfied this is okay as there is a gap between the border and the button.
 The other warnings all related to code that I imported from elsewhere in the internet.
 The warnings are all similar: -webkit-tap-highlight-color is an unknown vendor extension.
 After seeking advice on slack, I have not changed these.

+Checked for responsiveness on all devices listed in chrome development tools
 ======

 Version control: